Lone Wolf (gamebooks): The New Order Series

 The following adventure, The Storms of Chai, takes place 18 years later.
 Just like for the Nyras Sceptre from The Darke Crusade, the Claw of Naar can be coupled with a mystical evil stone to increase its power.
 This jewel, the Eye of Agarash, is set on the throne of the Khea-Khan (emperor) of Chai and the mission of the Grand Master is to retrieve it.
 This is just one of the six missions Lone Wolf has given to his six Grand Masters: upon completing his mission, the Grand Master learns that two of his brothers have died during their own missions and that Grand Master Steel Hand has been captured by the forces of darkness near the Maakengorge.

 In Dead in the Deep, the Grand Master must rescue Steel Hand before it is too late.
-Traveling to the ruins of the Lyrisian city of Emolyria, the Grand Master discovers that the Lake of Blood, which once surrounded Helgedad, had moved to the bottom of the Maakengorge.
+Travelling to the ruins of the Lyrisian city of Emolyria, the Grand Master discovers that the Lake of Blood, which once surrounded Helgedad, had moved to the bottom of the Maakengorge.
 The Nadziranim are using the power of the lake to open a Shadow Gate and bring forth the Tzomah, an incarnation of the Chaos-master of the Daziarn.
 Freeing Steel Hand, the Grand Master also destroys the hidden fortress under Emolyria.

-In The Dusk of Eternal Night, Archlord Vashna has returned but that is not the only danger the Grand Master must faces.
+In The Dusk of Eternal Night, Archlord Vashna has returned but that is not the only danger the Grand Master faces.
 An evil secret organisation is preparing a ritual to free the True Son of Naar and the Grand Master must stop it before it is too late.

-The last story of the series will be titled Light of the Kai and will be divided into two volumes which will be published respectively in October 2024 and October 2025.
+The last story of the series is Light of the Kai and will be divided into two volumes.
+The original target publication dates for both volumes were October 2024 and October 2025 respectively, but the first volume was delayed, initially until the start of [2025], then mid-2025, and then some time in 2026.
+Light of the Kai: Volume One was eventually published on 12 May 2026.